 Channel Master CM-7777HD TV Antenna Amplifier with Adjustable Gain

-I have been getting a few comments from people saying that a powered splitter is causing signal loss due to over modulation.
+I have been getting a few comments from people saying that a powered splitter is causing a signal loss due to overmodulation.
 Most powered splitters give you all or nothing signal amplification.
 You have no control over the gain of the outputs.
 The Channel Master CM-7777HD TV Antenna Amplifier can alleviate this problem.
 It allows you to adjust your output gain.
-This can be handy if you only need a little gain to your other TVs.
+This can be handy if you only need a little gain on your other TVs.
 This device will work well with a passive splitter.
 Just place the Channel Master CM-7777HD TV Antenna Amplifier between your OTA antenna and your passive splitter.
 Then dial in your gain.
 This can give you much more flexibility in your splitter setup.

 The Channel Master CM-7777HD TV Antenna Amplifier is available from these retailers:

 Need help choosing an antenna.
 Click on our guides below:

 Running Your Own Cable

 If you are not fortunate enough to have your house pre-wired, you can do it yourself.
 It may take some time to snake the wiring around the house, but if you are a do it your selfer it should not be that complicated.
 There are several products and tools available that can make it a lot easier to string up some cabling.
 You just need to determine how much cabling you need by taking some measurements.
 Here are some tools that can be helpful when running your own cabling.

 RG6 RG59 Connectors Crimping Tool

 This tool will allow you to make your own cables to custom lengths.
 Just cut your cable to the length required.
 Use a striping tool to prep your cable and crimp on your RG6 compression connectors.